-When considering breathability and filtration, the following are recommended;
+When considering breathability and filtration, the following score high.

 - 100% cotton (80-120 thread).

 - Paper towels

-A single layer of fabric is rarely sufficient on its own so doubling or tripling up or layering different materials is a much better option.
-For extra protection, a layer of interfacing fabric is recommended too.
+A single layer of fabric is rarely sufficient on its own so doubling up or layering different materials is a much better option.
+For extra protection, a layer of interfacing fabric can be used too.

 What is interfacing fabric?

 This non-woven material is made from short fibres fused and mashed together similar to pulp made into paper.
-It is a similar melt-blown material to polypropylene (the fibre used to make disposable respirators) and can be found in many fabric stores.
+It is a melt-blown material like polypropylene (the fibre used to make disposable respirators) and can be found in many fabric stores.
 It can either be sewn into a fitted mask as an extra layer or inserted as a separate filter.

 Do I Need a Filter With My Reusable Face Mask?

 Filters can improve the capabilities of cloth face masks.
 Choosing a mask with a filter pocket will enable you to insert non-washable materials with good filtering abilities (like paper towels) and then remove them prior to washing.

 There are manufactured face mask filters on the market for inflated prices, like the PM2.5 but there is no information stating how they protect from viruses.